Let’s face it.

 But that doesn’t mean you won’t feel the trauma from being fired after it immediately happens.

 You won’t always wake up with a positive attitude about the situation.

 Then start searching for something better.

 3 | You’re Given a Fresh Start

-I never realized how easy it was to get caught up in a terrible job until it happened to me.
+But I never realized how easy it was to get caught up in a terrible job until it happened to me.

-So sometimes we just need to start new.
+Sometimes you just need to start new.

 4 | You Start Reflecting

 It may have been a bad reason, but it’s still a reason.
 And it can be a tough pill to swallow.